Frequently Asked Questions

 Who is the publisher and what is the role of the Design Society?

 The publisher of Design Science is Cambridge University Press (CUP).
 The Journal is a collaborative effort between CUP and the Design Society.
 CUP manages the production and publication of articles and the Design Society supports the generation of content and the article review process through the editorial and authoring activities of its members.
 This collaboration is inclusive; both the Design Society and CUP welcome possible collaboration with other learned societies that share the Journal’s goals.
-Interested parties may contact the Design Science Editors-in-Chief (EIC).
+Interested parties may contact the Design Science Editor-in-Chief (EIC).

 Who indexes this journal?